SyntEO: Synthetic Data Set Generation for Earth Observation and Deep Learning -- Demonstrated for Offshore Wind Farm Detection: Offshore Wind Farm Detection with SyntEO

-GoogleEarthEngine (GEE) \cite{gorelick2017gee} was used to query the preprocessed Sentinel-1 collection and create the 8 bit median stacks.
-In order to handle the query and download process on the GEE a 200 km buffer around the global coastline provided by OSM was used as area of interest.
+GoogleEarthEngine (GEE) \cite{gorelick2017gee} was used to query the preprocessed Sentinel-1 collection and create the 8~bit median stacks.
+In order to handle the query and download process on the GEE a 200~km buffer around the global coastline provided by OSM was used as area of interest.
 This polygon was structured in a database with tiles of 1.8° $\times$ 1.8°, see figure \ref{fig:stusi}.
-The finally downloaded Sentinel-1 median global dataset for the third quarter of 2020 was split into two groups, one with potential OWF locations, like the mentioned areas above and another with scenes showing a mixture of land, coast and open sea.
+The finally downloaded Sentinel-1 median global data set for the third quarter of 2020 was split into two groups, one with potential OWF locations, like the mentioned areas above and another with scenes showing a mixture of land, coast and the open sea.
 The second group will later be used as texture template data in the SyntEO workflow.

-For the North Sea basin and the East Chinese Sea, all OWFs were manually labelled to generate a ground truth test dataset for the final evaluation of the SyntEO performances.
+For the North Sea Basin and the East China Sea, all OWFs were manually labelled to generate a ground truth test data set for the final evaluation of the SyntEO performances.
 Therefore, all completely deployed offshore wind turbines until the third quarter of 2020 were labelled with points.
 Upon these points, clusters were aggregated to receive the ground truth bounding boxes of offshore wind farms.
-In the North Sea basin, this resulted in 3787 offshore wind turbines within 42 OFWs and in the East Chinese sea, 1587 offshore wind turbines in 25 OWFs. \end{multicols}
+In the North Sea Basin, this resulted in 3,787 offshore wind turbines within 42 OFWs and in the East China Sea, 1,587 offshore wind turbines in 25 OWFs.